pyralog/pyralog/PAPER.md

 - Precomputed aggregations
 - Auto-refresh on writes or timer-based
 - 100-1000× faster dashboard queries
-- Stored as DLog logs for durability
+- Stored as Pyralog logs for durability

 **External Tables**:
 - Zero-copy queries on S3/GCS Parquet files